vacp2p/rfc/content/docs/rfcs/38/README.md

 through a suitable serialization mechanism.
 JSON-LD provides a canonical mapping to UTF-8 JSON.

-The message exchanged are a simple enumeration of three values is not currently analyzed reflecting the opinion on the given proposal:
+At their core, the query messages are a simple enumeration of the three possible values of the opinion:

     { NO, NONE, YES }